icing/mod_h2/README.md

 ### Early Hints

-HTTP [Early Hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/103) is a way to send information about additional resources to a client *before* the answer to a request has been started.
+HTTP Early Hints, defined in [RFC 8297](https://httpwg.org/specs/rfc8297.html), is a way to send information about additional resources to a client *before* the answer to a request has been started.
 This is implemented.
-See [H2EarlyHints](#h2earlyhints) on how to use this.
+See [How to Early Hint](#how-to-early-hint) for details.

 ## HowTos